 Just look at how gorgeous this dish is!

 Conclusion: GO TO WIT & WISDOM.
-Yes, you’ll be splurging & dropping $$$, but it’ll be worth it.
+Yes, you’ll be splurging & dropping $$$, but it’ll be worth it because it’s legit one of the best restaurants in Baltimore.
 Trust me!
 Everything from interior to service is solid and as plus, you get a killer view of the harbor.
 If you’re looking to spoil someone or impress them hardcore, W&W’s got your back.
 You’re welcome in advance!